 v.
-For each policy in a given mortality segment, from the start of the projection through policy duration E, the prudent estimate mortality assumptions are the company experience mortality rates (as defined in Section 9.C.2), plus the prescribed margin pursuant to Section 9.C.6.b, plus any additional margin pursuant to Section 9.C.6.d.
+For each policy in a given mortality segment, from the start of the projection through policy duration E, the prudent estimate mortality assumptions are the company experience mortality rates (as defined in Section 9.C.2), plus the prescribed margin pursuant to Section 9.C.6.b, and further adjusted by any applicable margin changes pursuant to Section 9.C.6.d or Section 9.C.6.e.